-- There are three main types of crowdfunding: equity-based crowdfunding, donation-based crowdfunding and debt-based crowdfunding.
+- There are three main types of crowdfunding: equity-based, donation-based and debt-based.

 - Generally, if your project achieves its funding goal, all pledged funds are transferred to your bank account.
 If your project does not meet its funding goal, all pledges are cancelled and no funds are transferred.